-In so much as it is possible to classify and separate themes, the following can be identified and listed approximately in the order of the modeling procedure itself (names in parenthese refer to principal speakers and discussants):
+Insomuch as it is possible to classify and separate themes, the following can be identified and listed approximately in the order of the modeling procedure itself (names in parentheses refer to principal speakers and discussants):

-Models and modeling objectives - (Orlob, Beck, Whitehead) This issue makes the specific point that the nature of the model should match the nature of the problem and the intended application of the model; it is, therefore, a distinctly different standpoint from the view that a general model can be developed for solving, in general, any given problem.
+Models and Modeling Objectives (Orlob, Beck, Whitehead)

+The nature of the model should match the nature of the problem and the intended application of the model; this is, therefore, a distinctly different standpoint from the view that a general model can be developed for solving, in general, any given problem.

-Distributed - or lumped-parameter models (aggregation) -(Orlob, Bierman, Rinaldi, Thomann).
-There are several different aspects of the choice between distributed-parameter and lumpedparameter models:
+Distributed-Parameter or Lumped-Parameter Models (Aggregation) (Orlob, Bierman, Rinaldi, Thomann)

+There are several different aspects of the choice between distributed-parameter and lumped-parameter models, for example:

-- There is the questionable reliability of increasing model complexity to 2- and 3-dimensional spatial representations in view of severe data-base restrictions for verification (Orlob, Bierman). - o The improvement in model performance for more highly aggregated representations, i.e., large spatial segments, for simulation of lake-wide or basin-wide responses; in other words, averaging field observations over large areas increases the ability to perceive deterministic (as opposed to random) patterns of behavior (Thomann). - o The systematic aggregation of model compartments, or state variables, for the reduction of model order (Rinaldi).
+- The questionable reliability of increasing model complexity to two- and three-dimensional spatial representations in view of severe data-base restrictions for verification (Orlob, Bierman).

+- The improvement in model performance for more highly aggregated representations, i.e., large spatial segments, for simulation of lake-wide or basin-wide responses; in other words, averaging field observations over large areas increases the ability to perceive deterministic (as opposed to random) patterns of behavior (Thomann). - The systematic aggregation of model compartments, or state variables, for the reduction of model order (Rinaldi).

-Parameter estimation and sensitivity analysis (Harleman, Whitehead, Rinaldi, Jørgensen).
+Parameter Estimation and Sensitivity Analysis (Harleman, Whitehead, Rinaldi, Jørgensen)

 The arguments here centered upon two problems, the first being a dilemma:

-Should we substitute laboratory chemostat-determined rate constants into models of the field system, with the assumption that the chemostat environment parallels the field situation?
+- Should we substitute laboratory chemostat-determined rate constants into models of the field system, with the assumption that the chemostat environment parallels the field situation?
 Or should we determine parameter values from the in situ field data, with the risk of hidden identifiability problems whereby unique values for parameters cannot be estimated?
-(Harleman, Whitehead).

-An analysis of the sensitivity of the model responses and predictions to uncertainties in the parameter values (Rinaldi, Jørgensen).
+(Harleman, Whitehead). - An analysis of the sensitivity of the model responses and predictions to uncertainties in the parameter values (Rinaldi, Jørgensen).

-The determination of sufficient model complexity - (Harleman, Jørgensen, Thomann, Grenney, Bierman, Whitehead, Orlob, Beck).
-Of all the matters raised at the Workshop this, with the benefit of hindsight, seems to have been the problem that attracted most attention.
+The Determination of Sufficient Model Complexity (Harleman, Jørgensen, Thomann, Grenney, Bierman, Whitehead, Orlob, Beck)

+Of all the matters raised at the Workshop this attracted most attention.
 A determination of sufficient model complexity enters the modeling process at two stages:

-- During the initial phases, where the analyst must choose a certain level of model complexity before attempting to verify this a priori model against field data (Grenney, Bierman) - for example, one may choose to neglect benthic demand for oxygen, or one may choose to differentiate between species of phytoplankton. - During the final phases, where the analyst must decide whether his model has been verified and has sufficient complexity for its intended application (Harleman, Jørgensen).
+- During the initial phases, where the analyst must choose a certain level of model complexity before attempting to verify this a priori model against field data (Grenney, Bierman) -- for example, one may choose to neglect benthic demand for oxygen, or one may choose to differentiate between species of phytoplankton. - During the final phases, where the analyst must decide whether his model has been verified and has sufficient complexity for its intended application (Harleman, Jørgensen).

-Although there was not necessarily any consensus of opinion, some of the participants felt that in spite of all attempts to the contrary, these two choices are essentially subjective (Beck, Grenney, Bierman).
+Although there was no consensus, some of the participants felt that in spite of all attempts to the contrary, these two choices were essentially subjective (Beck, Grenney, Bierman).
 Between the a priori and a posteriori models there may be:

 A gradual increase in model complexity, whereby additional complexity is included only if a simpler model is demonstrably inadequate as a formal representation of the behavior observed in the field data (Whitehead, Beck).

 This last attitude is consistent with another view that:

-The complexity of the ecological part of the model should be built upwards from the stronger a priori foundations of the hydrodynamical part of the model - a view which implies confidence in the understanding of the hydrodynamical properties of the given water body (Orlob, Harleman).
+- The complexity of the ecological part of the model should be built upwards from the stronger a priori foundations of the hydrodynamic part of the model-a view that implies confidence in the understanding of the hydrodynamic properties of the given water body (Orlob, Harleman).

-And yet while we might expect "progress" to mean increasing sophistication, there was a very strong plea that:
+And yet, while we might expect "progress" to mean increasing sophistication, there was a very strong plea that:

-Model complexity should be reduced, not simply for reasons of computational economy, but primarily for reasons of preserving the ability to comprehend model forecasts (Thomann).
+- Model complexity should be reduced, not simply for reasons of computational economy, but primarily for reasons of preserving the ability to comprehend model forecasts (Thomann).